erasa

 • It appears under accounts you don’t control

-• It shows up in platforms you never used
+• It shows up on platforms you’ve never used

 • Where the photo appears

-• Whether it’s part of impersonation or redistribution
+• Whether it’s isolated or part of a pattern

-This is where tools like Erasa are useful again — not as removal services, but as a way to confirm coverage and monitor whether the photo continues to appear elsewhere.
+This is where tools like Erasa are useful again — not as a first reaction, but as a way to see how far the image has traveled and whether it keeps reappearing.

-Knowing whether your photos are leaked is not about panic or assumptions.
+Finding out whether your photos are leaked doesn’t require panic or assumptions.

 People Also Enjoyed